 Directions

-- Add onions and garlic to the bowl of a food processor then pulse until minced, or mince by hand.
-Heat oil in a large skillet with high sides over medium heat then add onions and garlic and saute until softened, 5 minutes.
+- To a food processor, add the onion and garlic then pulse until minced, or finely mince by hand.
+Heat the oil in a large skillet with high sides over medium heat then add the onions and garlic and saute until softened, 5 minutes.

-- Meanwhile, add carrot, celery, and mushrooms to the bowl of the food processor then pulse until minced, or mince vegetables by hand.
-Add to skillet then turn heat up to medium-high.
-Season with salt and pepper then saute until vegetables are tender, 5 minutes.
+- Meanwhile, add the carrots, celery, and mushrooms to the food processor then pulse until minced, or finely mince by hand.
+Add to the skillet then turn the heat up to medium-high.
+Season the vegetables with salt and pepper then saute until tender, 5-7 minutes.

-- Add ground beef to skillet, season with salt and pepper, then saute until no longer pink, breaking it up as it cooks.
-Add marinara sauce and chicken broth then stir to combine, turn the heat down to medium, and then place a lid partially on top and simmer for 10 minutes, stirring occasionally.
+- Add the ground beef to the skillet, season with salt and pepper, then saute until the beef is no longer pink, breaking it up finely as it cooks.
+Add the marinara sauce and chicken broth to the skillet then stir to combine, turn the heat down to medium, place a lid partially on top, and simmer for 10 minutes, stirring occasionally.
 Stir in fresh basil then taste and add salt and pepper if necessary.

-- Meanwhile, bring a large pot of salted water to a boil then drop in spaghetti.
-Cook until al dente then serve tossed with ragu.
+- Meanwhile, bring a large pot of salted water to a boil then add the spaghetti and cook until it's all dente.
+Drain then scoop into bowls, top with the vegetable ragu, and then serve.

 Nutrition